 A review of records housed at the South Carolina Department of Natural Resources was conducted to determine if any habitats of rare or endangered species are known in the Planning Area.
 The files contain only two recent references to species within the Planning Area.
+The location of these sites is shown in Figure 4.
 At a site along Fishing Creek, a population of Heart-leaved Foam Flower (Tiarella Cordifolia Var Cordifolia) was noted in 1977.
 In 1980, a population of One-flower Stitchwort (Minuartia Uniflora) was noted on a stone outcrop in the northwest corner of the Planning Area west of S. C. 161.
 The area provides abundant habitat for a variety of plant, mammal, and bird species common to the Piedmont region.